Suninus/Archi4Swift/README.md

 Yeah,it's so simple.

 ## SuperDataSerice

 It's a business layer service for the ViewController which need the data from the server, it also call the http engine to get data,so why call it super ?
 Because it supply the single line fetch data way.
-In this way the architeture is pure, the next you will develop only the request args and result parser, you could't care the how the way of get data from server.  ...... it's simple.

-It's a business layer service for the ViewController which need the data from the server, it also call the http engine to get data,so why call it super ?
-Because it supply the single line fetch data way.
 In this way, the architeture is pure, the next you will develop only the request args and result parser,